Stochastic Schr\"odinger Equations for Quantum Reverse Diffusion: Introduction

+In this work, we bridge the theoretical gap by deriving the fully analytical quantum reverse stochastic Schr\"odinger equations for forward processes driven by measurement-induced Pauli noise, including time-dependent depolarizing noise.
+The derived reverse processes are generalizations of their forward counterparts; i.e., one can obtain the forward process from its reverse.
+Specifically, we show that the reverse processes are also a form of measurement-induced stochastic dynamics that incorporate a noise-aware stochastic drift.
+This drift, conditioned on the past and current measurement record, actively steers the quantum state back towards its initial configuration.
+Therefore, for the specified noisy forward processes acting on an arbitrary (possibly unknown) quantum state, we derive the reverse stochastic Schr\"odinger equations that define reverse dynamics that reconstruct the initial state under the same noise and decoherence as in the forward processes.

-The presented reverse SDEs define an \textit{almost sure} reverse of the forward dynamics, in the sense that, conditioned on the measurement record, the state is driven back to its initial configuration with probability one.
+The presented reverse stochastic Schr\"odinger equations define an \textit{almost sure} reverse of the forward dynamics, in the sense that, conditioned on the measurement record, the state is driven back to its initial configuration with probability one.
 This yields significantly stronger convergence guarantees than the current variational heuristics, which by design converge in distribution.
 The stronger almost sure reversal of the forward dynamics can be relaxed by configuring the reverse process to steer the state onto a manifold of states; in this case, the dynamics implement a reversal in the distribution.
 Therefore, the reverse SDEs are quite powerful, as they enable a wide spectrum of applications from almost sure state recovery to quantum generative modelling.

 In addition, we demonstrate that, unlike variational heuristics, the reverse processes can be implemented in real-time.
 Just as a forward process is naturally generated by the interaction with a monitored environment, the reverse process is naturally generated through the same kind of interaction, but with an additional feedback-controlled stochastic drift.
 This understanding enables the real-time implementation and alleviates the need for pre- or post-processing, local tomography, or offline variational techniques.
 Therefore, the reverse processes are not exclusive to being simulated with variational quantum circuits, but rather quantum phenomena that can arise in continuously monitored noisy systems with measurement-based feedback \cite{gross2018qubit,albarelli2024pedagogical,wiseman1994quantum,qi2009quantum}.